Home > How to Tips

 How to recover data from Mac that won't boot

-These five methods are applied to MacBook Pro, MacBook Air, Mac mini, iMac, and Mac Pro, including T2 Mac, but not including M1 Mac.
+These five methods are applied to MacBook Pro, MacBook Air, Mac mini, iMac, and Mac Pro, including T2 Mac, M1 Mac, and M2 Mac.

-Method 1: Using iBoysoft Data Recovery software - Very easy & quick
+Method 1: Using data recovery software - Very fast & easy

 As your Mac won't boot, data recovery is challenging.
 Using data recovery software is testified the most efficient and simplest way.
-But not all the data recovery software in the market has the ability to get files off a Mac that won't boot.
+However, not all the data recovery software in the market has the ability to recover files from a Mac that won't boot.

-iBoysoft Data Recovery for Mac, taking the advanced and safe techniques, helps recover data from an unbootable Mac in an easy way.
-It can be launched in macOS Recovery mode through Terminal without the need to create a bootable drive on another Mac.
+iBoysoft Data Recovery for Mac, taking advanced and safe techniques, helps recover data from an unbootable Mac in an easy way.
+It can be launched in macOS Recovery mode through Terminal without creating a bootable drive.

 Now, watch this video to learn how to recover files from a Mac that won't boot.